bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods.md

 Comment by J. Stone: *I believe I have found out the location of nurse-kun and ampu-tan I am 90% sure that they are located somewhere around Washington DC.*

 > For the first outing in chapter 16 they went to the Kennedy Center for Performing arts (Which in 1992 was renovated to be more handicapped accessible) The Smithsonian National Air and Space Museum I am not that sure about the library though.
 Next in chapter 19 for the hockey game they went to the Version center which hosts the Washington Capitols.
 And finally in chapter 21 when they went on their walk it was at the Tidal Basin and or West Potomac Park which as Nurse-kun stated is usually packed with people watching the cherry blossoms bloom.

-## (Finally) The Ending ##

-In late September of 2008 he showed up suddenly in /tg/ in a [thread about Warhammer](http://suptg.thisisnotatrueending.com/archive/2642353/#2644163), where he simply stated:

-> Okay, okay, fine.
-Summary.
->
->  She's doing fine, I'm doing fine, we're doing fine together, in a new place, which we're (well, I'm) renting, her education and various therapies are going quite well.
->
->  My father died, my family and I have been dealing with it as best we can, my mom loves her, she likes my mom, and various other members of the family to varying degrees.
->
->  I've been working part-time at a new job, and that's going pretty well.
-She enjoys Avatar, Dawn of War, my Muppet Show DVDs, and we play a mean dual-game of the touhous.
->
->  Ze end.
-Back to discussion of OP's quandry. *- Nurse-Kun*

-The link was reposted on the [[text board|http://dis.4chan.org/read/games/1180821777/744-864]] to offer some closure, and anons are still expressing their best wishes there to this day.

 ## Characters